aws-amplify/docs/docs/lib/restapi/fragments/android/getting-started/30_initapi.md

         super.onCreate();

         try {
-            // Add these lines to add the AWSApiPlugin and Auth plugin RxAmplify.addPlugin(new AWSApiPlugin());
+            // Add these lines to add the `AWSApiPlugin` and `AWSCognitoAuthPlugin` RxAmplify.addPlugin(new AWSApiPlugin());
             RxAmplify.addPlugin(AWSCognitoAuthPlugin());
             RxAmplify.configure(getApplicationContext());